Skip to main content

 Candidate response were submitted by the candidates and their campaign staff, and have not been edited or altered in any way.
 Candidates may update their responses up until Election Day.
 Any changes will be reflected in the online guide at Vote411.org .

-Where is the new Pennsylvania US Congressional District 12?
-The NEW District 12 is made up of:
+Where is Pennsylvania US Congressional District 12?
+District 12 is made up of:

 Part of ALLEGHENY County